 When we perform a market analysis, the first thing we’ll do is identify your list of criteria that are essential to your business, because your criteria can impact how the analysis is conducted.

 Say an important criterion for your company is going green.
-A European headquartered electronic vehicle company had going green as one of their core values.
-In the process of figuring out where to expand to, their search included finding locations with charging points, green incentives, vendors that value going green, manufactures that are mindful of carbon footprints, and also customers who value switching to electronic bikes.
+A European headquartered electronic vehicle company had going green as one of its core values.
+In the process of figuring out where to expand to, their search included finding locations with charging points, green incentives, vendors that value going green, manufacturers that are mindful of carbon footprints, and also customers who value switching to electronic bikes.

 Once we know your criteria and perform the analysis, we can “score” countries and create a list of which jurisdictions will meet your needs and have the most revenue potential.
 Then, we can perform a location analysis to narrow this down further so you are able to understand which markets have the most potential and make the best decision around prioritizing which markets to enter.